ksatirli/katacoda-scenarios/codifying-trust/step2/text.md

 In this step, we will carry out two tasks:

 1.)
-Add a version identifier for the latest version of the `random` Provider.
+Add a version identifier for the `random` Provider.

 2.)
-Add a minimal version requirement for Terraform.
+Add a version requirement for Terraform.

 ---